-If you buy something through a link on this page, we may earn a small commission.
-How this works.
+We include products we think are useful for our readers.
+If you buy through links on this page, we may earn a small commission.
+Here’s our process.

-The treatment options for anxiety disorders include therapy, medication, or a combination of both.
+Treatment options for anxiety disorders include therapy, medication, or a combination of both.
 Some natural supplements could also help with everyday anxiety.
 However, not all supplements are safe or effective.

-However, the following supplements do show promise in easing the symptoms of anxiety.
+The supplements we discuss in detail in the sections below show promise in easing anxiety symptoms.
 They also have a good record of safety, as backed up by scientific evidence.

-- A 2017 study found that taking vitamin D supplements improved both depression and anxiety in women with type 2 diabetes.
+Some research suggests that there could be a link between vitamin D deficiency and anxiety disorders.
+A 2017 study found that taking vitamin D supplements improved both depression and anxiety in women with type 2 diabetes.

 Taking B complex supplements can help a person get enough of all the B vitamins.